esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 > ## Hands-On: Removing Duplicates
 > Find the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Mark Duplicates </button> tool.
 The full title should be something like `Mark Duplicates examine aligned records in BAM datasets to locate duplicate molecules`.
 >
-> Run this tool with the following parameters:
+> Run this tool with the following modified parameters:
 > + **Select SAM/BAM dataset or dataset collection**: Click the folder icon <span class="glyphicon glyphicon-folder-close"></span> and choose output of <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Map with BWA-MEM </button>.
 > + **If true do not write duplicates to the output file instead of writing them with appropriate flags set** set to `Yes`.
 This switch tells **Mark Duplicates** to not only mark which short reads are duplicates of one another, but to also remove them from the output file.
 {: .challenge}